Once scientists asked the question and it was not an obvious

 so striking that they got a name of their own, the "Dansgaard-Oeschger

 events."
-Meanwhile a study of changes in microscopic deep-sea fossil
+Meanwhile a study of changes in the minuscule fossils of deep-sea

 species showed that the cooling had extended clear to the ocean floor.